ILIAS-eLearning/ILIAS/Modules/Glossary/ROADMAP.md

     - keeping only short_text and short_text_dirty field
   - update all code using definition ids to term ids

+We will not duplicate referenced terms, taxonomy relations and advanced metadata (-> needs to be stated in feature wiki).

 ## Mid Term